agoat/contao-matomo-bundle/README.md

 [Matomo]: https://matomo.org/

+## Attention
+When refactoring the naming from **piwik** to **matomo**, the names of the database fields have changed as well.
+Therefore some settings may be lost when updating to 1.2.* !!

 ## Requirements
 Matomo (formerly piwik) is a 'Open Analytics Platform'.
 The tracking will be saved outside of contao.